 Is that a sound of someone hammering a nail into the wall at 7 a.m.?
 Why, yes it is.
 And just the other day, someone was practicing their guitar solo at midnight.
-Though it might seem obvious that making noise early in the morning or late at night isn’t appropriate, not everyone recognizes this unspoken rule.
+It might seem obvious that making noise early in the morning or late at night isn’t appropriate.
+But not everyone recognizes this unspoken rule.
 If this is the case, Wynne advises being proactive about setting up ground rules.

 “Ask your noisy neighbors to be quieter at reasonable times such as when you’re sleeping or late at night.
 If they continue to be noisy, check your apartment rules regarding noise regulations and curfews.
-If you don’t have any, report the situation to your apartment’s management, and ask for a date by when they’ll contact you with the corrective action they plan to take.”
+If you don’t have any, report the situation to your apartment’s management.
+Then ask for a date by when they’ll contact you with the corrective action they plan to take.”

 First thing’s first: Babies cry and their parents are never to blame.
 With that said, we also can’t blame you for being irritated when the wails are keeping you up every night.
 Unfortunately, this is a tough situation to be in since there’s no way around a crying infant.
-And since complaining to the family will undoubtedly offend them (they’re doing what they can after all), being as understanding and helpful as you can will gain you some good karma.
+And since complaining to the family will undoubtedly offend them.
+Being as understanding and helpful as you can will gain you some good karma.

 “Assuming the parents are doing everything they can do to make their baby comfortable, and not letting her scream all day and night without caring for her (that would be a different topic – and 911 would be in order), invest in a pair of earplugs.”

 Gottsman further suggests offering to help parents in any way, especially if you have children of your own.